dillondoxey/vault-aws-workshop/docs/aws/vault-oss/aws-secrets-engine.md

 # Generating iam_user Credentials
 * Vault will create an IAM user for each lease and attach the managed IAM policies as specified in the role to the user.
-* Vault will then generate an access key and secret key forthe IAM user and return them to the caller.
+* Vault will then generate an access key and secret key for the IAM user and return them to the caller.

 ???
 * Here are some details on generating iam_user credentials.